TallKite/linnstrument-firmware/README.md

   MULTI-COLORED NOTE LIGHTS: Each of the 12 notes can be any color.
 Transposable.
 Accessed through the microLinn menu after setting the edo to 12.

   SHOW A CUSTOM LIGHT PATTERN IN ONE SPLIT ONLY: Choose any of the 3 patterns (the scales marked A, A# and B) and it will replace the note lights.
 If you use one split as a clip launcher, you can color-code your clips.
+You can display different light patterns in each split.
 Choosing A', A#' or B' displays the note lights as well, on top of the light pattern.
 This lets you for example set the note lights to show just the tonic and overlay that onto the fretboard.
 Incidentally, this feature fixes a bug in which a custom light pattern would cover up a split set to CC FADERS or STRUM.
 Accessed through the microLinn menu.

   DIM MODE: Normally, Low Power mode (Global Settings column 15) dims the display but also increases the latency.
 You can optionally dim the display without adding latency.
 It's in effect a crude brightness knob.
 It's good for when all the pads are lit up, like condensed scales or certain microtonal displays.